jeremy-harding-hook/blink/README.md

 Additionally, there is a "flash" target which automates this command after the build for maximum convenience.

+To allow debugging using the SWD, make sure you don't try to use pins PA13 or PA14 for anything else.
+By default it's set up in hardware to allow debugging so you should just be able to fire up openocd and gdb (arm version of gdb, that is) and hopefully it'll just work.
+Additionally, this is needed in order to flash while the program is running from flash memory.

-Note that for successful flashing, you'll have to make sure the device isn't actively running from flash.
+If you fail to do so, in order to flash without an issue you'll have to make sure the device isn't actively running from flash memory.
 To do that in my case just stick a spare jumper between VDD and BOOT0, i.e. on pins 5 and 7 of CN7 (3rd and 4th from the top, left-hand side).
 That will result in the device booting to SRAM (check the datasheet for details/to verify), allowing the flash to be written.